Acovid/file-content-analyzer/README.md

 # File Content Analyzer

-A Python utility for analyzing text files across a directory tree.
+A Python utility for analyzing files across a directory tree.

-It supports two operation modes:
+It supports three operation modes:

 1) **String Search**
    Search for one or more strings in files, count occurrences, and generate a report.

 2) **File Statistics**
-   Count lines, words, and characters across files, including per-extension totals, and generate a report.
+   Count lines, words, and characters across files, including per-extension totals.

+3) **Filename Search**
+   Search for files by name or glob-style patterns and report where they are located.

 The tool is interactive by default, but also supports non-interactive usage via command-line arguments.